-William R. Kelce, MS, PhD, Fellow ATS, is Principal Scientist, Regulatory Affairs and Product Development, for the Regulatory Sciences group of Cardinal Health Specialty Solutions.
+William R. Kelce, MS, PhD, Fellow ATS, is Principal Scientist, Regulatory Affairs and Product Development for Cardinal Health Regulatory Sciences.

 Dr. Kelce leads nonclinical development programs from discovery to approval.
 He provides gap analyses and grant writing support and authors Common Technical Document (CTD) Investigational New Drug (IND) application and New Drug Application (NDA) regulatory submissions.
 He has led development programs in ophthalmology, metabolic disease, dermatology, wound healing, cancer, gastroenterology, pain and inflammation, neuropharmacology, cardiology and medical devices.

 Dr. Kelce has more than 25 years of experience as a regulatory toxicology professional and senior executive in pharmaceutical research and development.
 Prior to joining Cardinal Health, he was a Science Fellow and Director of Safety Sciences at GD Searle, Pharmacia and Pfizer; Vice President of Preclinical Development and Clinical Operations at Pozen, Inc; Vice President and Chief Scientific Officer at the Drug Discovery Center of Innovation; Vice President of Nonclinical Development at Novan Therapeutics and President of Leading Edge PharmTox.
 Dr. Kelce has led Phase 1 pharmacokinetic and pharmacodynamic, Phase 2 and Phase 3 clinical trials.

 Dr. Kelce has published 13 book chapters and 50 original research articles in scientific journals, including Nature

 and Journal of Molecular Medicine

 .
 He has presented at scientific conferences, symposia and workshops in the United States, Europe, Japan and Australia on environmental endocrine disruptors.